DennisBroekhuizen/DennisBroekhuizen-FinalProject-TravelingSalesman/PROCESS.md

 * Commented all of my code.
 * Added headers to all files.
 * Rearranged my GitHub repository by placing files in separate folders.

+# Day 3
+* Fixed a bug where it was possible to have illegal characters in my Google Directions API url.
+Found a solution to escape these characters.
+Decided not to allow locations with Chinese or Arabic characters.
+The will be shown a alert if some of the places contain illegal characters and will be asked to choose another location.

+# Day 4
+* Started writing the final report
+* Updated the readme
+* Did some final small changes